dhammon/AttacksAndCountermeasures/textbook/09-WebApplicationAttacks.md

 >sqlmap -u 'http://127.0.0.1/?username=lol&password=lol&version=beta' --batch -D company --dump
 >```

+>[!exercise] Challenge 9.5 - PortSwigger Academy
+>Web application penetration testing relies heavily on web proxying tooling, such as PortSwigger's BurpSuite.
+This class of security test tooling enables testers to collect, inspect, and modify web requests and responses which greatly increases their capabilities when identifying and exploiting web vulnerabilities.
+In this challenge, you will create a PortSwigger Academy account and complete a learning topic using BurpSuite.
+>#### Step 1 - Create PortSwigger Academy Account
+>From your Kali VM, where BurpSuite Community is already installed, navigate to https://portswigger.net/web-security and register an account.
+>#### Step 2 - Essential Skills Reading
+>Once your Academy account is created, navigate to the Essential Skills topic (https://portswigger.net/web-security/essential-skills) and read the "Obfuscating attacks using encodings" subsection of the Essential Skills topic.
+>#### Step 3 - Essential Skills Lab
+>Using BurpSuite, complete the lab "SQL injection with filter bypass via XML encoding" nested within the "Obfuscating attacks using encodings" topic.
+Use the available Hint and Solution submenus as needed.

 [^1]: A03 Injection; OWASP Top 10.2021; March 10th 2024; https://owasp.org/Top10/A03_2021-Injection/
 [^2]: CWE - CWE-77: Improper Neutralization of Special Elements used in a Command ('Command Injection') (4.14); MITRE CWE; March 10th 2024; https://cwe.mitre.org/data/definitions/77.html